nicrusso7/rex-gym/README.md

 # Tasks
 This is the list of tasks this experiment will cover:

-1. Basic controls
+1. Basic controls:
-    0. Static poses
+    1. Static poses
-    1. Gallop/Walk straight on - forward/backward
+    2. Gallop/Walk straight on - forward/backward
-    2. Turn left/right on the spot
+    3. Turn left/right on the spot
-    3. Stand up/Sit down
+    4. Stand up/Sit down
-    4. Side swipe
+    5. Side swipe
 2. Fall recovery
 3. Reach a specific point in a map
 5. Grab an object